bee-san/Talks/Ben/details.md

 1 | 29/01/2018 | Initial setup - finding pictures, composing how i want it to look
 1/2 | 29/01/2018 | Research - I wanted to see how other universities did presentations like this so I googled around and found quite a few of their presentations online.
 I have some nice slides to consider adding
 1/6 | 29/01/2018 | Spent 10 minutes editing and putting photos into an album so I can include them in presentation.
 Will wait until Wednesday when I'm grading in Karate for proper photos as Karate will take a group photo of us.
 Shouldn't take too long to edit together a nice little 20 second movie about my first semester at university.
+1/12 | 29/01/2018 | I spent 10 minutes outlining exactly what I need to do and any ideas.
+I halfed the time because I felt it was a bit tongue in cheek to get paid for outlining what to do.
+1/12th of £8 is 0.60p :)

 ## ToDo List
 ToDo | Done? | Notes